eloy-freitas/pdf_to_text/README.md

                         Used to smooth out the addition of tabs before each word on a line. (the higher the value, the fewer tabs will be added). default = 8
-  -z FONT_SIZE_REGULATOR, --font_size_regulator FONT_SIZE_REGULATOR
-                        Used to compensate for spacing based on the font of the text in the document.
-If your document contains text in a large font size, consider increasing this value so the text doesn't appear too sparse. default = 6
   -w MAX_WORKERS, --max_workers MAX_WORKERS
                         Max of parallel page processing.
 This will increse the GPU usage. default = 2